Last modified: 2020-06-08 | Approximate reading time 6 mins

 Fill out the form so that we can put you in contact with certified contractors from our network

-There are plenty of simple renovations you can complete in order to make your rental space aesthetically pleasing while keeping costs down.
+There are plenty of simple renovations you can complete to make your rental space aesthetically pleasing while keeping costs down.
 As mentioned, making sure your property is well-maintained is key to it being attractive to tenants.
-Some examples of simple renovations that you can muster are as follows:
+In the following paragraphs, you will find a list of ideas for easy and affordable renovations.

 This project shouldn’t take longer than 48 hours and won’t cost very much.
 Further, it’ll work to breathe new life into the room that you’re painting.
 It’s recommended that you keep the colours fairly neutral throughout, allowing for your tenant's furniture to be the real star of the show.
 Also, wash down window and door frames for an added touch of cleanliness.
 If you’re painting the frames, try to keep them in a light, neutral colour.
 This will draw the eyes of your tenant outside and allow for the space to feel bigger and brighter.

 For most renters, storage will be on top of the list of the make-or-break elements when choosing a living space.
 Thus, improving storage is one of the ways to maximize profits, especially when it comes to smaller apartments.

 The bathroom is one area of the home that could always use a bit of extra storage.
 If you're looking for tips to improve your storage solutions for this room, we'd suggest taking a look at our article on the subject.

 If possible, look for places to build additional closets within the property or include a wardrobe where space allows.
 If this isn’t doable, and exterior space is available, we’d recommend building a shed in the backyard.
 A shed is an excellent addition to a property, no matter how large or small.
 It offers homeowners an alternative space to store out-of-season gear, unused household items and other things that refuse to fit in the interior.

 Lastly, this isn’t a project that will break the bank, and if you’re thinking about it, consider checking out our article.